Self-censorship: Indonesia

 In the early 2010s, self-censorship was studied in the context of professional practice of many Indonesian newspaper journalists.

 Israel

 Self-censorship was found in Israeli media during the Second Lebanon War.
-It has also been found to affect a number of debates related to the Israeli-Palestinian conflict.
+It has also been found to affect a number of debates related to the Israeli–Palestinian conflict.

 Pakistan

 Self-censorship practices have been studied in the context of the Pakistani media in 2000s.

 Russia

 Self-censorship existed in Russia for a long time.
-After a brief relaxation following the fall of communism in the 1990s, self-censorship once again became a quite frequent practice in Russia after 2000's government take-overs and consolidation of media, further deepened after 2014-2015 laws on 'undesirable organisations'.
+After a brief relaxation following the fall of communism in the 1990s, self-censorship once again became a quite frequent practice in Russia after 2000s government take-overs and consolidation of media, further deepened after the 2014–2015 laws on "undesirable organisations" and the invasion of Ukraine, which began on February 24, 2022.

 Turkey

-Self-censorship has increased in Turkey as press freedoms declined under the Justice and Development Party (APK) government in the late 2000s.
+Self-censorship has increased in Turkey as press freedoms declined under the Justice and Development Party (AKP) government in the late 2000s.
 Affected areas include among others the discussion of the Armenian genocide.